DarkBlue-Ice/DarkBlue-Ice-for-telegram/README.md

 ## DarkBlue Ice for telegram
 <img src="images/example.png">

-### A Beautiful theme for telegram with Dark blue and ice colors distributed in a harmonic way.
+### A Beautiful theme for telegram with dark blue and ice colors distributed in a harmonic way.

 ---